kubernetes/website/content/en/blog/_posts/0000-00-00-kube-proxy-non-privileged.md

 https://github.com/kubernetes/kubernetes/issues/112171).

 If `kube-proxy` is installed as a POD, the initialization requires "privileged" mode, mostly for setting sysctl's.
-However, for some time now `kube-proxy` doesn't alter sysctl's and other settings that already have the desired value.
-In theory this can be used to do all privileged configuration in an [init container](/docs/concepts/workloads/pods/init-containers/).
+However, `kube-proxy` only tries to set the sysctl's if they don't already have the right values.
+In theory, then, if a privileged [init container](/docs/concepts/workloads/pods/init-containers/) set the sysctls to the right values, then `kube-proxy` could run unprivileged.

 The problem is to know *what* to setup.
 Until now the only option has been to read the source, but with `--init-only` the setup is done